 Research shows that 26%** of people ditched a company because they couldn’t speak to a real person and American Express research found that men tell 21 people and women tell 10 people when they have had a poor customer service experience.

 The 18-34 age group apparently process information faster than many of us, they don’t have the time for voice calls.
 They tend to want to communicate faster and get quicker answers.
 Using Twitter for example, as opposed to trying to find and talking to an expert will yield quicker responses, but the question is, will the quality of the response be accurate?
 Perhaps that’s why a 2017^ survey found this age group to be the most likely to ditch a company due to poor service.

 Can trust be built by social media or text?

 Whatever your age, after decades of lip service, ‘your call’ really has become important in that it provides a rare opportunity to build trust and loyalty — or not.
 Building lasting customer relationships involves handling sensitive emotions, empathising and providing meaningful responses, something which voice interaction still excels in above other channels.
 As a result, 40%* of customer service interactions still occur on the phone and 75%* of consumers prefer enquiries to be handled by a live person.
 63%^ said that if they felt they’d made a positive emotional connection with a customer service agent, they’d be more likely to do business with that company again

 There are times when nothing but talking to a real person is the best option.
 Up to 51% of respondents to a 2017 Accenture Internet Survey of 24,877 across 33 countries, expected more live or in-person options for obtaining service and support than are currently available (e.g., by phone, at store locations, in-home service, etc.)

-M247 can help you improve on all your customer interactions, improving service and building loyalty through our hosted telephony and unified communications services, just contact us for more information.
+M247 can help you improve on all your customer interactions, improving service and building loyalty through our hosted telephony and unified communications services.